 Answer.
 The Department requests Embassies overseas for an assessment of the security situation for each Congressional delegation (CODEL) prior to departure from the United States.
-The Office of Security, in coordination with the tion is requested of the host government.
+The Office of Security, in coordination with the

 Office for Combatting Terrorism, notifies the Office of Congressional Relations about any threat situation which would pertain to a congressional visit in question.
 The Office of Congressional Relations seeks to brief the head of the CODEL as appropriate before departure, and Embassies are instructed to update and brief travellers as appropriate enroute.